anka-213/gf-vscode/README.md

 nix-env -iA exe -f https://github.com/anka-213/gf-lsp/archive/main.tar.gz # Download and build the GF Language Server
 ```

+### Windows

+There is unfortunately no windows build yet.
+You can use the linux version in the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL)

 ## Updating

-Use this command to update the server to the latest version
+If you installed using nix, you can use this command to update the server to the latest version
 ```
 NIX_CONFIG="tarball-ttl = 0" nix-env -iA exe -f https://github.com/anka-213/gf-lsp/archive/master.tar.gz
 ```